What is OfficeMalScanner – Microsoft Office Malware Scanner

 “OfficeMalScanner”, Microsoft Office Malware Scanner, is yet another tool (and part of the OfficeMalScanner toolkit) for scanning Microsoft Office Document files for Malicious Macros (VBA) and embedded Portable Executable (PE) files.
 The tool is suitable for scanning files of Microsoft Word (*.doc, *.docx), Microsoft Excel (*.xls, *.xlsx) and Microsoft PowerPoint (*.ppt, *.pptx).
 The toolkit also includes “RTFScan” that is suitable for scanning for vulnerabilities of RTF structured documents, “MalHost-Setup” which isolates the PE shellcode from the regular Microsoft Office activity to make malware analysis easier and “DisView” that is great for disassembling the code in Office files.

-In addition to the “OfficeMalScanner” tool, you can check our oledump python tool usage guide, our python oletools setup and usage guide and the script that was developed by us ExcelSheetUnhide Powershell script usage and examples for more Microsoft Office Malware Analysis options.
+In addition to the “OfficeMalScanner” tool, you can check our oledump python tool usage guide, our python oletools setup and usage guide and the script that can reveal hidden Excel Sheets ExcelSheetUnhide Powershell script usage and examples for more Microsoft Office Malware Analysis options.

 “OfficeMalScanner” – Microsoft Malware Scanner – Usage